 - 1. State Police Lieutenant hired into the Department on or after July 1, 1986, shall be required to fully participate in the department's physical fitness program (presently set out in Section V, Chapter 11, Article I, II and Article III) as a condition of employment.
 Failure to meet the physical fitness standards established for each age group by sex may lead to appropriate discipline as provided in the above referenced sections. - 2.
 In order to be considered eligible for promotional opportunities each member shall, in the previous (2) two consecutive testing cycles, either meet or exceed the physical fitness standards established for the applicable age group.
 The member must meet minimum requirements during their promotional probationary period.
 Failure to meet minimum requirements during a promotional probationary period will result in demotion. - 3.
 Members must maintain at least a "good" rating to participate in Department Special Team assignments.
 Failure to achieve at least a "good" standing will result in suspension from assigned team until such time as the member achieves a "good" rating. - 4.
-Bargaining Unit employees shall be required to be assessed as follows: - Blood pressure and pulse checks (Fall assessment); - Height and weight measurements (Spring and fall assessment); - Coronary risk assessment (Spring and fall assessment); - 1.5 mile run (Spring and fall assessment); - Sit-ups (Spring and fall assessment); - Push-ups (Spring and fall assessment); - Bench press (Spring and fall assessment); - Sit and reach flexibility test (Spring and fall assessment).
+Bargaining Unit employees shall be required to be assessed as follows: - Blood pressure and pulse checks (Fall assessment); - Height and weight measurements (Spring and fall assessment); - Coronary risk assessment (Spring and fall assessment); - Concept 2 Rower (Spring and fall assessment).